 Medicare reimburses for medical technologies and products in a variety of ways, depending on where and how the item is used.
 However, Medicare only provides reimbursement if CMS determines that the item should be covered and that the use of the device or product is consistent with the coverage criteria.
 A coverage determination can be made at the local level by the Medicare administrative contractor, a private contractor that processes and pays claims on behalf of CMS for the geographic area where the services were rendered, or at the national level by CMS through a national coverage determination.
-There are statutory provisions intended to facilitate coverage determinations for new technologies, but it is unclear how these new provisions will be implemented, and it is not possible to indicate how they might apply to the CellFX System or to any of our proposed devices and products, as they are still in the development stages.
+There are statutory provisions intended to facilitate coverage determinations for new technologies, but it is unclear how these provisions might apply to the CellFX System or to any of our proposed devices and products, as they are still largely in the development stages.
 Coverage presupposes that the technology, device, or product has been cleared or approved by the FDA and further, that the coverage will be consistent with the approved intended uses of the device or product as approved or cleared by the FDA, but coverage can be narrower.
 A coverage determination may be so limited that relatively few patients will qualify for a covered use of a device or product.